 - Naomi Elberg's instagram page has everything you need to know and this youtube video will walk you through it step-by-step

 - Tori Avey's site does a great job explaining the origins of challah

 - Jamie Geller has a ton of different recipes for you to try out

 Simple step by step instructions

 You'll start by tearing up whatever leftover challah you have into smallish pieces.
 If you have a little helper with you this is a great step for them to do.

-Then you’ll mix up the custard mixture in a medium size bowl.
-First crack the eggs and whisk them together.
+Then you'll mix up the custard mixture in a medium size bowl.
+First, crack the eggs in and whisk them together.
 Then whisk in the milk, vanilla and cinnamon sugar.

-Now, cover with plastic wrap and refrigerate at least two hours but overnight is ideal.
+Now, cover with plastic wrap and refrigerate at least two hours, but overnight is even better!